PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 any other Python attribute (as described below), they are actually instances of a special `Parameters` class that supports a number of important features.
-These include the ability to simultaneously have different values in different contexts (often referred to as `"statefulness" <Parameter_statefulness>`), the ability to keep a record of previously values, and the ability to be `modulated <ModulatorySignal_Modulation>` by other Components in PsyNeuLink.
+These include the ability to simultaneously have different values in different contexts (often referred to as `"statefulness" <Parameter_statefulness>`), the ability to keep a record of previous values, and the ability to be `modulated <ModulatorySignal_Modulation>` by other Components in PsyNeuLink.
 These features are suppored by a number of methods on the Parameter class, as described below.

 Accessing Parameter Values